Mattheyses-Lab/desmostorm/README.md

 1. Launch the app with `desmostorm.launch`.
 2. Create or open a project from the **File** menu.
 3. Load reconstructed image files with **File > Load Images...**.
-4. Pick regions in the main image viewer.
+4. Place region boxes in the main image viewer.
 5. Adjust region boxes and linescan ROIs as needed.
 6. Review measurements, linescan plots, and region summaries.
 7. Save the project or export measurements, images, plots, and summary PDFs.